SODP logo

 Reputation

 Popular ad networks, such as AdSense and AdRoll, have been around for many years and have built a solid reputation within the industry.
-When working with these networks, publishers can have confidence that payments will be processed on time.
+However, when operating with lesser-known ad networks, it’s necessary to check their reputation and read reviews before signing a contract.

 Quality of Ads